tdwg/conference-2018/conferences/2018/instructions-for-authors.md

 8) Click "Validate."
 This will ensure that mandatory fields are filled in and the abstract is assigned to a collection.
 Be sure to finish this step, even if you and your co-authors are not finished writing or reviewing your submission.

 9) **When you are ready to submit your abstract**, click "Submit for Technical Review."
 This will send the manuscript to the organizers of your session, who will review it for relevance.
-You will receive a confirmation email and the status of the manuscript will say "in pre-submission review." **The deadline for completing this step is 26 March 2018 23:59 UTC**.
+You will receive a confirmation email and the status of the manuscript will say "in pre-submission review." **The deadline for the TDWG program to complete this step is 26 March 2018 23:59 UTC**.

 10) The organizers may accept or reject your submission, or may send feedback requesting changes, or suggest submission to a different session.
 Note that if a submission is returned to you for changes, its status will return to Draft.
 Only authors will have access to the abstract until you make changes, and redo steps 8 and 9.
 This may require more than one cycle of revision. **Every effort will be made to accept abstracts by 9 April or as soon as possible thereafter.**